megvii-research/NAFNet/readme.md

 ![PSNR_vs_MACs](./figures/PSNR_vs_MACs.jpg)

 ### News
+**2022.08.02** The Baseline is open-sourced, including the pretrained model/training && testing configs.

 **2022.07.03** Related work, [Improving Image Restoration by Revisiting Global Information Aggregation](https://arxiv.org/abs/2112.04491) (TLC, a.k.a TLSC in our paper) is accepted by **ECCV2022** :tada: .
 Code is available at https://github.com/megvii-research/TLC.

 **2022.07.03** Our [paper](https://arxiv.org/abs/2204.04676) is accepted by **ECCV2022** :tada: